 A general strike by Quebec government lawyers and notaries shows no signs of abating as the provincial government is remaining firm while the bargaining agent has received the approval of the overwhelming majority of its members to shore up its war chest.

 Without a contract for more than a year, the 1,100 members of the Les avocats et notaires de l’État québécois (LANEQ) have been on strike since late October to push for a change in the negotiation process from the current mediation process.
 LANEQ is calling for binding arbitration, buoyed by a compensation committee, with a chair chosen and appointed by both parties.
 The mandate of the compensation committee would include assessing reasonable compensation while taking into the account the provincial government’s capacity to pay.
 In exchange, the association is willing to give up its right to strike.
+(Quebec Crown prosecutors are not part of the strike).

 Exasperated that labour negotiations with the Quebec government are at a standstill, provincial crown prosecutors and government lawyers have joined forces to launch a general strike that will likely cripple the province’s justice system — unless there is a striking turnabout in the government’s seemingly unyielding stance.